microsoft/winget-cli/doc/specs/#1625 - Android app support.md

 Windows 11 or newer
 Windows Subsystem for Android
-ADB (if it ends up being the method of installation)
+ADB (Android Debug Bridge) (if it ends up being the method of installation)

 ### Android YAML manifest